framtk/tsp-solver/README.md

 ----
 Move to the program directory and run ***cmake CmakeLists.txt***, then run ***make*** and an executable called ***tsp*** should be created in the same directory.

-Alternatively move to the program directory and write ***gcc main.c algorithms.c printer.c -o tsp*** and the executable should be created
+Alternatively move to the src directory and write ***gcc main.c algorithms.c printer.c -o tsp*** and the executable should be created

  How to run
 ----
-To run the program move to the executable's directory and type ./tsp, this program can take 3 arguments, arguments in brackets are optional
+To run the program move to the executable's directory and type ./tsp, this program can take 3 arguments.
+Arguments in square brackets are optional, round brackets indicate the default value if none is inserted.

 - **-f filepath**
-- **[-r number]**
+- **[-r number]** (1)
-- **[-s number]**
+- **[-s number]** (system time)

 -f is the relative path from the executable to the file containing the list of cities, it should work with the absolute path as well but i haven't tested it
 -r is the number of repetitions to run while searching for the best path
 -s is the seed to use